Biogas: Arguments in favor

 High levels of methane are produced when manure is stored under anaerobic conditions.
 During storage and when manure has been applied to the land, nitrous oxide is also produced as a byproduct of the denitrification process.
 Nitrous oxide (N_{2}O) is 273 times more aggressive as a greenhouse gas than carbon dioxide and methane 27 times more than carbon dioxide.

 By converting cow manure into methane biogas via anaerobic digestion, the millions of cattle in the United States would be able to produce 100 billion kilowatt hours of electricity, enough to power millions of homes across the United States.
 One cow can produce enough manure in one day to generate 3 kilowatt hours of electricity.
-Furthermore, by converting cattle manure into methane biogas instead of letting it decompose, global warming gases could be reduced by 99 million metric tons or 4%.
+Furthermore, by converting cattle manure into methane biogas instead of letting it decompose, global warming gases could be reduced by 99 e6t or 4%.

 Arguments against

 Others environmental groups have argued that manure based biogases are a form of greenwashing.
 They argue it encourages and subsidies the use of concentrated animal feeding operations and emits other pollutants such as hydrogen sulfide.
 In 2022, 6 US senators including Bernie Sanders and Elizabeth Warren argued biogas would not be able to succeed without taxpayer dollars and that those would be better used on other methods.
 They also argued that they may accelerate consolidation in the industry and see farms expand their size specifically to be large enough to receive biogas subsidies.
 They point to evidence farmers did this following California's rollout of biogas incentive programs.

 Others have argued the level of funding to biogas is already particularly outsized.
 For instance, in Wisconsin, just two years (2022–2023) of spending on biogas has been higher than 12 years of spending on solar energy.
 Manufacturing of biogas from intentionally planted maize has been described as being unsustainable and harmful due to very concentrated, intense and soil eroding character of these plantations.